jonnonz1/nz-statute-book/acts/public/2019/kainga-ora-homes-and-communities-act-2019.md

   (c) working with community providers to support tenants and ensure those most in need are supported and housed:
   (d) being a fair and reasonable landlord, treating tenants and their neighbours with respect, integrity, and honesty:
   (e) managing its housing stock prudently, including upgrading and managing its housing to ensure it remains fit for purpose:
-  (f) ensuring that the housing it develops is appropriately mixed (with public, affordable, and market housing) and is of good quality:
+  (f) ensuring that the housing it develops is appropriately mixed (with public housing or community housing, affordable housing, and market housing) and is of good quality:
   (g) ensuring its urban development contains quality infrastructure and amenities that support community needs:
   (h) assisting communities where it has housing stock to develop and thrive as cohesive and safe places to live:
   (i) identifying and protecting Māori interests in land, and recognising and providing for the relationship of Māori and their culture and traditions with their ancestral lands, water, sites, wāhi tapu, and other taonga: